ryssbowh/craft-themes/DEVELOPERS.md

 ];
 ```

-Each block can have a block strategy that defines how it will be cached.
+Each block can have a cache strategy that defines how it will be cached.
 Add new strategies by responding to the event :

 ```
 Event::on(BlockCacheService::class, BlockCacheService::REGISTER_STRATEGIES, function (RegisterBlockCacheStrategies $event) {